cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 - **tokenization**

 <!-- TODO maybe it hard to understand and should be rephrased. -->
 Options from `common` group can be used together with options from other groups.
-But options from different groups cannot be used together except `common` (options from `masking` cannot be used together with `tokenization` or `searchable encryption`).
+But options from other groups cannot be used together, for example, options for `masking` are unique only for masking and cannot be used together with `tokenization` or `searchable encryption`, and vice versa.

 Some of them can be used for several groups (for example `data_type` can be used for `masking`, `encryption`, `searchable encryption`, but not for `tokenization`).